strapi/strapi-starter-next-corporate/README.md

 cp .env.example .env
 ```

-Out of the box, this starter is made to connect to a Postgres database via using a Postgres URI.
-You'll need to set up a [local database connection](https://strapi.io/documentation/3.0.0-beta.x/concepts/configurations.html#database) to run another config in development.
+Out of the box, this starter connects to a Postgres database in production, and to an SQLite file in development.
+Feel free to [change these configurations](https://strapi.io/documentation/3.0.0-beta.x/concepts/configurations.html#database) if you need.

-Once you're done, you can start running Strapi:
+Start running Strapi:

 ```sh
 yarn develop